Olanzapine (By injection)

 - Post-injection delirium/sedation syndrome

-- This medicine may make you dizzy or drowsy.
+- This medicine may make you dizzy or drowsy, or may cause trouble with thinking or controlling body movement, which may lead to falls, fractures, or other injuries.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.
 You may also feel lightheaded when getting up suddenly from a lying or sitting position, so stand up slowly.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.